All Episodes

 Dylan Roof entering a church in Charlotte and purposely killing in Charleston and purposely killing black people.

-As I said, just a few weeks ago, an evangelical Christian, a pro-life extremist, went and murdered two people.
+As I said, just a few weeks ago an evangelical Christian, a pro-life extremist, went and murdered two people a Democratic politician and her husband then tried to murder two others.

 There is definitely a lot of left-ling violence as well, and there are a lot of people justifying it today.

-But no political faction has a monopoly on this.
+There's no denying that, but no political faction has a monopoly on this.

-Or they tried to blame the Buffalo shooting on Tucker Carlson on the grounds that he hated the great replacement theory.
+Or they tried to blame the buffalo shooting on Tucker Carlson on the grounds that he advocated the great replacement, and so did the shooter.

-The idea of exploiting Charlie Kirk's death and the emotions around it to call for an FBI crackdown, and closing what, your political enemies, arresting Democratic Party leaders, putting all liberal NGOs in jail.
+This is not rational or sober or constructive behavior, to put it mildly, the idea of exploiting Charlie Kirk's death and the emotions around it to call for an FBI crackdown and closing, what, your political enemies, arresting Democratic Party leaders, putting all liberal NGOs in jail.

-Mike Cernovich, quote, the rubric Rubicon has been crossed, not by Trump or MAGA, but by the far left.
+Mike Cernovich, quote, the Rubicon has been crossed, not by Trump or MAGA, but by the far left.

 Randy Paul can shove his book reports up his ass.